H2Swine/flac/man/flac.md

 :	Encode abc.aiff to abc.flac, foo.rf64 to foo.flac and bar.w64 to bar.flac

 `flac *.wav *.aif?`
 :	Wildcards are supported.
-This command will encode all .wav files and all
+This command will encode all .wav files and
-	.aif/.aiff/.aifc files (as well as other supported files ending in .aif+one character) in the current directory.
+	all .aif/.aiff/.aifc files (as well as other supported files ending in .aif+one character) in the current directory, outputting files with .flac extension.
+It will not overwrite, so if there are abc.wav and abc.aiff, the first result in abc.flac - and then next time **flac** wants to output to abc.flac, it will throw an *error* instead (and go on to encoding the next file).

 `flac abc.flac --force` or `flac abc.flac -f`
-:	Recompresses, keeping metadata like tags.
-The syntax is a little
+:	Recompresses, keeping metadata (tags and other).
+Mind the syntax:
-	tricky: this is an *encoding* command (which is the default: you need to specify -d for decoded output), and will thus want to output the file abc.flac - which already exists. flac will require the \--force or shortform -f option to overwrite an existing file.
-Recompression will first write a temporary file, which afterwards replaces the old abc.flac (provided flac has write access to that file).
+	This is an *encoding* command (which is the default: -d is needed for decoded output), and will thus want to output the file abc.flac
+	- which already exists. **flac** will require the \--force option (or shortform -f) to overwrite an existing file.
+Recompression with -f will first write a temporary file, which afterwards replaces the old abc.flac (provided flac has write access to that file).
-	The above example uses default settings.
-More often, recompression is combined with a different - usually higher - compression option.
+	The above example applies default settings.
+Often, recompression is done for higher compression, like e.g. flac -8f abc.flac
- 	Note: If the FLAC file does not end with .flac - say, it is abc.fla
-	- the -f is not needed: A new abc.flac will be created and the old kept, just like for an uncompressed input file.
+	NOTE: If the input FLAC file does not end with .flac, the output still will default to .flac extension `flac abc.fla` will create abc.flac and keep abc.fla, just like for uncompressed input file.

-`flac --tag-from-file="ALBUM=albumtitle.txt" -T "ARTIST=Queen" *.wav`
+`flac --tag-from-file="DESCRIPTION=notes.txt" -T "ARTIST=Queen" *.wav`
 :	Encode every .wav file in the directory and add some tags.
 Every
 	file will get the same set of tags.
-	Warning: Will wipe all existing tags, when the input file is (Ogg) FLAC - not just those tags listed in the option.
-Use the metaflac utility to tag FLAC files.
+	CAUTION: Disables tag transfer and wipes all existing tags when the input file is (Ogg) FLAC - not just those tags set by the option.
+	Recompression will normally transfer tags, but -T disables it completely.
+The **metaflac** utility can tag existing FLAC files.

 `flac --keep-foreign-metadata-if-present abc.wav`
 :	FLAC files can store non-audio chunks of input WAVE/AIFF/RF64/W64
 	files.
-The related option \--keep-foreign-metadata works the same way, but will instead exit with an error if the input has no such non-audio chunks.
+The related option \--keep-foreign-metadata works the same way, but will instead exit with an *error* no such chunks are found.
-	The encoder only stores the chunks as they are, it cannot import the content into its own tags (vorbis comments).
-To transfer such tags from a source file, use tagging software which supports them.
+	**flac** cannot import the content to FLAC tags (Vorbis comments); use instead dedicated tagging software.

 `flac -Vj2 -m3fo Track07.flac  -- -7.wav`
-:	flac employs the commonplace convention that options in a short
+:	**flac** employs the commonplace convention that options in a short
 	version - invoked with single dash - can be shortened together until one that takes an argument.
-Here -j and -o do, and after the "2" a whitespace is needed to start new options with single/double dash.
+Here -j and -o do, and after the "j2" a whitespace is needed to start new options with single/double dash.
 	The -m option does not, and the following "3" is the -3 compression setting.
-The options could equally well have been written out as -V -j 2 -m -3 -f -o Track04.flac , or as -fo Track04.flac -3mVj2. flac also employs the convention that `-- ` (with whitespace!) signifies end of options, treating everything to follow as filename.
+The options could equally well have been written out as -V -j 2 -m -3 -f -o Track07.flac , or as -foTrack07.flac -3mVj2.
+	**flac** also employs the convention that `-- ` (with whitespace!) signifies end of options, treating everything to follow as filename.
-	That is needed when an input filenames could otherwise be read as an option, and "-7" is one such.
+	That is needed when an input filename could otherwise be read as an option, and "-7" is one such.
-	In total, this line takes the input file -7.wav as input; -o will give output filename as Track07.flac, and the -f will overwrite if the file Track04.flac is already present.
+	In total, this line takes the input file -7.wav as input; -o will give output filename as Track07.flac, and the -f will overwrite if the file Track07.flac is already present.
 The encoder will select encoding preset -3 modified with the -m switch, and use two CPU threads.
-Afterwards, the -V will make it decode the flac file and compare the audio to the input, to ensure they are indeed equal.
+Afterwards, the -V will make it decode the FLAC file and compare the audio to the input, to ensure they are indeed equal.

 ## Decoding examples

 `flac --decode abc.flac` or `flac -d abc.flac`
 :	Decode abc.flac to abc.wav. abc.flac is not deleted.
 If abc.wav is
-	already present, the process will exit with an error instead of overwriting; use --force / -f to force overwrite.
+	already present, the process will exit with an *error* instead of overwriting; use --force / -f to force overwrite.
 	NOTE: A mere flac abc.flac *without --decode or its shortform -d*, would mean to re-encode abc.flac to abc.flac (see above), and that command would err out because abc.flac already exists.

 `flac -d --force-aiff-format abc.flac` or `flac -d -o abc.aiff abc.flac` :	Two different ways of decoding abc.flac to abc.aiff (AIFF format).
 	abc.flac is not deleted. -d -o could be shortened to -do.
- 	The decoder can force other output formats, or different versions
-	of the WAVE/AIFF formats, see the options below.
+	The decoder can force other output formats, or different versions of the WAVE/AIFF formats, see the options below.

 `flac -d --keep-foreign-metadata-if-present abc.flac` :	If the FLAC file has non-audio chunks stored from the original
 	input file, this option will restore both audio and non-audio.
-	The chunks will reveal the original file type, and the decoder will select output format and output file extension accordingly
+	The chunks will reveal the original file type, and the decoder will select output format and output file extension accordingly.
-	- note that this is not compatible with forcing a particular output format except if it coincides with the original, as the decoder cannot transcode non-audio between formats.
+	If attempting to force a particular output format, including with e.g. -o abc.wav, it must be the correct one according to the metadata chunk - the decoder cannot convert chunks between formats.
-	If there are no such chunks stored, it will decode to abc.wav.
+	(If there are no such chunks stored, it will decode to abc.wav, with a *warning*, whereas the related \--keep-foreign-metadata option would exit with an *error* rather than decoding.)
-	The related option \--keep-foreign-metadata will instead exit with an error if no such non-audio chunks are found.

 `flac -d -F abc.flac`
-:	Decode abc.flac to abc.wav and don't abort if errors are found.
+:	Decode abc.flac to abc.wav, not aborting upon *error*.
+Potentially
-	This is potentially useful for recovering as much as possible from a corrupted file.
+	useful for recovering as much as possible from a corrupted file.
-	Note: Be careful about trying to "repair" files this way.
-Often it will only conceal an error, and not play any subjectively "better" than the corrupted file.
-It is a good idea to at least keep it, and possibly try several decoders, including the one that generated the file, and hear if one has less detrimental audible errors than another.
-Make sure output volume is limited, as corrupted audio can generate loud noises.
+	CAUTION: Be careful about trying to "repair" files this way.
+Often it will only conceal errors, and not play any subjectively "better" than the corrupted source file.
+It is a good idea to keep the source, and if possible: try several decoders including the one that generated the file (3rd party or older **flac**); and, listen if one has less detrimental audible flaws than another (at limited output volume - corrupted audio can generate loud noises).

 # OPTIONS

-A summary of options is included below.
-Several of the options can be negated, see the **Negative options** section below.
+A summary of options follows; see also subsection **Negative options** for negating options.
+The **Format options** subsection describes ways to select format upon decoding, and upon encoding from raw or to Ogg FLAC.

 ## GENERAL OPTIONS

 **-v**, **\--version**
-:	Show the flac version number, and quit.
+:	Show the **flac** version number, and quit.

 **-h**, **\--help**
 :	Show basic usage and a list of all options, and quit.

 **-d**, **\--decode**
-:	Decode (the default behavior is to encode)
+:	Decode (the default is to encode, thus to re-encode if the infile is
+	(Ogg) FLAC).
+Will exit with an *error* if the audio bit stream is not valid, including incorrect MD5 checksum. (-F will ignore any *error*.)

 **-t**, **\--test**
-:	Test a flac encoded file.
-This works the same as -d except no
+:	Test a FLAC / Ogg FLAC encoded file.
+Works like -d except no decoded
-	decoded file is written, and with some additional checks like parsing of all metadata blocks.
+	output, but does some additional checks (including metadata).

 **-a**, **\--analyze**
-:	Analyze a FLAC encoded file.
-This works the same as -d except the
+:	Analyze a FLAC / Ogg FLAC encoded file.
+Works like -d except the
-	output is an analysis file, not a decoded file.
+	output is an analysis file (.ana by default), not a decoded file.

 **-c**, **\--stdout**
-:	Write output to stdout
+:	Write output to stdout.

 **-f**, **\--force**
-:	Force overwriting of output files.
-By default, flac warns that the
+:	Force overwriting output files.
+Without this option, the default is
-	output file already exists and continues to the next file.
+	to give a *warning* that the output file already exists, skip it and continue to the next file.

 **\--delete-input-file**
-:	Automatically delete the input file after a successful encode or
+:	(Ignored for -a and -t modes.)
+Automatically delete the input file
-	decode.
-If there was an error (including a verify error) the input file is left intact.
+	upon successful encode or decode.
+If there was an *error* (including a verify error) the input file is left intact.
+	Use -w to retain the input file also when there is a *warning*.

 **-o** *FILENAME*, **\--output-name**=*FILENAME*
-:	Force the output file name (usually flac just changes the extension).
+:	Set output file name (usually **flac** merely changes the extension);
+	and upon decoding, set also output file *type* by file extension.
-	May only be used when encoding a single file.
+	Quote filename as needed.
+Option can only be used when processing a single file.
 May not be used in conjunction with \--output-prefix.

 **\--output-prefix**=*STRING*
 :	Prefix each output file name with the given string.
+Quote as needed.
-This can be
-	useful for encoding or decoding files to a different directory.
-Make sure if your string is a path name that it ends with a trailing \`/' (slash).
+	This can also be useful for outputting to a different directory - if so, make sure the directory exists, and that the *STRING* ends with a directory slash \`/' (not a Windows-style backslash).

 **\--preserve-modtime**
 :	(Enabled by default.)
 Output files have their timestamps/permissions